-Brandon D. Anderson founded Raheem after he lost his life partner to police violence during a routine traffic stop.
+Brandon D. Anderson, a Black queer abolitionist, founded Raheem after he lost his life partner to police violence during a routine traffic stop.
 The officer had a history of being physically abusive, particularly during traffic stops, but no one had ever reported him.

-Brandon D. Anderson, Founder & CEO, founded Raheem after police killed his partner during a routine traffic stop.
+Brandon founded Raheem after police killed his partner during a routine traffic stop.
 He is a U.S. army veteran, 2019 TED Fellow, and Smithsonian Ingenuity Award Nominee.
 Brandon graduated from Georgetown University in 2015.

-Nadav Savio, Product Director, is compassionately curious about the problems people face and all-in on solving them.
-Before joining Raheem, Nadav led product design for Google Search and User Experience for Google.org.
-He’s spent the past 25 years designing digital things to help people thrive, including an emergency alerting system for Google.org, an electronic medical records system for Médecins Sans Frontières, a civic engagement platform for Greenpeace, an energy-saving smart thermostat, and core emergency features of Android phones.
+Nadav is compassionately curious about the problems people face and all-in on solving them.
+Before joining Raheem, he led product design for Google Search and User Experience for Google.org.
+Nadav has spent the past 25 years designing digital things to help people thrive, including an emergency alerting system for Google.org, an electronic medical records system for Médecins Sans Frontières, a civic engagement platform for Greenpeace, an energy-saving smart thermostat, and core emergency features of Android phones.

 Proudly based in Oakland, CA, Raheem is a nonprofit, 501(c)(3) organization operating nationwide for a world in which we all feel safe to live and love freely.